 On cabin charter gulet cruises it is also always forbidden for you to bring your own drinks on board.

 Also, transfers from airport to gulet are always extra payment.

 If you are interested in booking entire gulet, then the price is most of the time calculated like this:

 – Food price: food is always extra.
-You can choose between half board or full board and a lot of times also between several different food standards (like economy menu, luxury menu, deluxe menu…)
+You can choose between half board or full board and a lot of times also between several different food standards (like an economy menu, luxury menu, deluxe menu…)

 – port taxes: Turkish port taxes are usually included, however in Croatia and Greece this is always considered as extra payment.
 Also if you rent a Turkish gulet and go cruise Greek islands, the port taxes will be extra.

 – Drinks on board: while on Turkey in most cases you can bring your own drinks on board of a gulet in Croatia and in Greece this is not the case.
-There you can buy drinks from ships bar, or you can also take an All inclusive option for drinks or pay corkage fee (service fee) and in this case they will serve your drinks on board of a gulet.
+There you can buy drinks from ships bar, or you can also take an All inclusive option for drinks or pay a corkage fee (service fee) and in this case, they will serve your drinks on board of a gulet.

 – Tips: this is up to clients choice, but if the crew is really good and makes you truly very happy, the tips can be from 5% and up to 10%.
 But this is totally up to client’s decision at the end of the cruise.

 – VAT: while in Croatia VAT is included in Turkey and in Greece the situation is a bit different.
-In Greece VAT is always considered extra payment on top of charter price, while in Turkey owners will include VAT in the charter price if you agree to make some final payments on spot in cash.
+In Greece VAT is always considered extra payment on top of the charter price, while in Turkey owners will include VAT in the charter price if you agree to make some final payments on the spot in cash.

 We always prepare the prices in a way all these extra things are specified in the offers so you will never have any unpleasant surprises.